wessenstam/gts2021-prep/phase3/phase3.rst

 Use variables outside of the container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we have now a running CI/CD pipeline that is functional, we need to start thinking about the parameters that may change during new tests or changes in the environment we use being Dev/Test or Production.
-Also having passwords and/or secrets in plain text is not the best idea.
+As we have now a running CI/CD pipeline that is functional, we need to start thinking about the parameters that may change during new tests.
+These changes can be due to the environment we use being Dev/Test or Production.
+Having passwords and/or secrets in plain text is not the best idea as well.
 This means that the variables/parameters, we now have defined in the different files, need to be stored somewhere.
-The location where we put these variables/parameters must be used during, build, test and deploy time by the CI/CD pipeline.
+The location where we put these variables/parameters must be used during build, test, upload and deploy time by the CI/CD pipeline.
 We already used the **Secrets** in the upload and deploy steps of Drone.
 So let's extend it for the images that need to be built for all variables/parameters.

 List of variables/parameters
 ****************************